Here are all the facts and statistics you need to know about Autodromo Hermanos Rodriguez ahead of the Mexico City Grand Prix!

 SUNDAY STATISTICS

-Max Verstappen has raced the most laps of any driver at the Mexico City Grand Prix, having raced 497 laps at the track.
+Max Verstappen has raced the most laps of any driver at the Mexico City Grand Prix, having raced 568 laps at the track – one more than Lewis Hamilton and four more than Valtteri Bottas.

-There has only been one race here where more than ten drivers have completed every lap of the race.
-That happened in 2015, when 14 drivers completed all 71 laps of the race.
+There have only been two races here where more than ten drivers have completed every lap of the race.
+It happened in 2015, when 14 drivers completed all 71 laps of the race and in 2023, when 15 drivers completed every lap.

 Clark has the most fastest laps at the track

-Ferrari are the team with the most fastest laps in Mexico, with their drivers having set the fastest lap in Mexico City on five occasions.
+Ferrari and Mercedes are the teams with the most fastest laps in Mexico, with their drivers having set the fastest lap in Mexico City on five occasions each.

 Verstappen has led the most laps in Mexico